aejessen/MICB475_Group5/README.md

 # 27 March 2024
 Meeting Agenda
 - Discuss which diversity tests to do with Dr. Sun
-- Discuss how to portray the diversity test results
+- Discuss how to portray the diversity test results.
+Ex.
+Should I use my R graphs and QIIME 2 significance data?
+Do we just say in the paper: there's no significance?